By Tan Wen Yun, SMU School of Social Sciences

 The Iceland gang on exchange (AY2014-15 Sem 2)

 Returning to the drawing to which I bear an “uncanny resemblance” (I quote), my time in SMU and SOSS has truly been a wild and fantastic ride.
 It was definitely tough at times, but it was an exciting and unforgettable journey that has taught me true resilience and commitment.

-To tie it all together, whether in academics, internships, student life, global exposure, or community service, I strongly believe that the essence of the SMU experience is in active choice.
+To tie it all together, whether it’s academics, internships, student life, global exposure, or community service, I strongly believe that the essence of the SMU experience is in ‘active choice‘.
 I’ve had the privilege of serving as part of the SMU Ambassadorial Corps, serving as a participant and EXCO member for Project Nok Hook, going for an international exchange in Germany, and also tried out a variety of internships in public relations, strategy consulting, and digital marketing.
 More specifically, for SOSS, you have plenty of opportunities to grow within the academic sphere as long as you make a conscious effort to seek out meaningful experiences for yourself.

 The SMU Ambassadorial Corps, one of my families in SMU

 Undergraduate applications are open!
 Learn more about the SMU Bachelor of Social Science programme today.